PalladioSimulator/Palladio-ReverseEngineering-SoMoX-SEFF/README.md

 The project focused on different objectives to help the user:
 - Transformation of Java source code to a Palladio Component Model repository with SEFF elements
 - Understandable source code structures to enable changes to the original code and further development
-- Preprocessing for Runtime analysis via PCM
+- Preprocessing the source code for runtime analysis via PCM

 Since there were previous implementations of this project the objectives always stayed the same, but this version updated the code base to match newer Java versions.
 To stay compatible with the build process of other versions we also created an ` IBlackboardInteractingJob <Blackboard<Object>> ` called Ast2SeffJob.
 It uses a similar visitor pattern to the other versions but has direct access to the code via the JDT Ast pattern.
 Further information can be found in [section JDT Version](#jdt-version).

 ### MoDisco/JaMoPP Version
 This project is a further development from the MoDisco and JaMoPP versions.
 It was implemented based on the JaMopp version, which was based on the MoDisco version.
 To fully understand our implementation we first describe the differences between MoDisco and JaMoPP.
 The MoDisco version was the first version of the reverse engineering project and was implemented by Klaus Kogmann.
 It was very clean structured since it had comprehensible mapping rules and was able to directly map code blocks to SEFF actions.
-The parsing process took Java code and parsed it with the MoDisco parser into the MoDisco model, made processing via the visitor pattern in the GAST2SEFF class, and outputted different SEFFs as XML.
+The parsing process took Java code and parsed it with the MoDisco parser into the MoDisco model, made processing via the visitor pattern in the GAST2SEFF class, and output different SEFF objects in the XML format.
 Since the support for the parser stopped and it was not able to parse new structured Java Code the development of the MoDisco version stopped and a new version (JaMoPP) was implemented.

 The JaMoPP version had two different milestones.
 First, it was implemented with the default JaMoPP parser by Michael Langhammer, but then again the support for the parser stopped and it was not able to parse new structured Java Code.
 Instead of recreating everything the ??KASTEL?? institute decided to swap the JaMoPP parser for the JDT parser and created a translation between the two models.
 This text focuses on the JDT parser version.

 Since the JaMopp model was different than the MoDisco model a bit of preprocessing was needed to create a similar matching as before.
 It was not able to directly differentiate between Internal and External Actions, therefore a big library named "SourceCodeDecorator" was created to help with this process and to make some runtime analysis.
 The parsing process took Java code and parsed it with the JDT parser.
 The JDT model was then translated into the JaMoPP model and preprocessed, then parsed into an adjusted GAST2SEFF class where a visitor pattern processed the JaMoPP model to output different SEFFs as XML.
-The process was therefore very similar to the MoDisco version, but the preprocessing made the whole code very unreadable and induced an unneeded extra step by retranslating the code from the JDT AST model to the JaMoPP model.
+The process was therefore very similar to the MoDisco version, but the preprocessing made the whole code very unreadable and induced an unneeded extra step by transforming the code from the JDT AST model to the JaMoPP model.

 ### JDT Version
-The Eclipse Java Development Tools (JDT) offers functionality to traverse Java source code, enriched with additional information like type resolutions and package affiliations.
+The Eclipse Java Development Tools (JDT) offer functionality to traverse Java source code, enriched with additional information like type resolutions and package affiliations.
 This project tries a new approach by building the visitor pattern with direct reference to the JDT library, omitting the JaMoPP dependency of the previous project implementation.
 This softens the stiff JaMoPP implementation and opens the possibility to abandon the whole "SourceCodeDecorator".
 It makes the code cleaner again without any restrictions since the JDT model has full control over which Actions are Internal / External Actions.
 The parsing process takes Java code and parses it with the JDT parser, which is directly traversed by the AST2SEFF visitor pattern to output different SEFFs as XML.
 It is more similar to the MoDisco version again.

 ### Comparison of different implementations
 Since this project has a long history with different versions we created a table to compare them all to each other.
 If you are familiar with one of the versions, this can give a good overview how the others were structured.
-Keep in mind that this table only represents what the visitor got as input and does not reflect the preproccessing done in JaMoPP (e.g. gethering For/EnhancedFor/While to Loop beforehand).
+Keep in mind that this table only represents what the visitor got as input and does not reflect the preproccessing done in JaMoPP (e.g. gathering For/EnhancedFor/While to Loop beforehand).
 SetVariableAction and WithInputVariable were recently added to the JDT version and therefore there is no JaMoPP / MoDisco version for it.

 | **SEFF Element**         | **MoDisco Version**                                         | **JaMoPP Version**          | **JDT Version**                                           |
 |--------------------------|-------------------------------------------------------------|-----------------------------|-----------------------------------------------------------|